Does Drinking Water Help Boost Your Immune System?

 Water is vital for all systems of your body to function.
 Any imbalances in these systems can lead to the development of disease.

 Water is the lubricant (alongside lipids) that allows your body to function effectively.
-A lack of water can result in a toxic body that’s blocked and unable to flow naturally.
-Meaning you can’t excrete waste and as such disease becomes inevitable.
+A lack of water can result in a toxic body that’s blocked and unable to flow naturally, meaning you can’t excrete waste and as such disease becomes inevitable.

-As such, ensuring adequate water intake is the main component in boosting your immune system, and in turn, improving overall health and well-being.
+Ensuring adequate water intake is the main component in boosting your immune system, and in turn, improving overall health and well-being.

 Written by best-selling author and integrative nutrition health coach Rowanna Watson, who has a passion for natural health.
 Rowanna is an expert in all areas of holistic health, plant-based nutrition, detoxification and personal development.